HansHammel/FIXME-js/README.md

 <script>FIXME('12/31/1999: Close doors of cryogenic pods.');</script>
 ```

-And when current date will be past the current date, it will throw an error like this:
+And when current date will be past the set date, it will throw an error like this:

 ```
 FIXME::UnfixedError: Fix by 12/31/1999: Close doors of cryogenic pods.